 Next, you drive back toward Rye through Hastings, a town ruled by tobacco, tea and wine smugglers in the 12th and 13th centuries.
 As you drive along its Regency-era seafront, you’ll hear how George IV made it a popular seaside resort.
 From here, you head to nearby Winchelsea, a tranquil town that was moved inland from the coast after a particularly vicious storm in 1287.

-You’ll walk about with your guide, visiting the medieval wine cellars, 13th-century fortifications and the old gaol.
+You’ll walk about with your guide, visiting the medieval wine cellars, 13th-century fortifications and the old jail.
 As well as this, you can admire the rows of historic houses that surround the grand church and green dedicated to Saint Thomas (Thomas Becket, who was murdered in nearby Canterbury Cathedral).

 Once you’ve had some time to look around, you’ll return to the cobbled lanes and half-timbered houses of medieval Rye for a short guided walk through the town to orientate you and impart some local history.